EMI Calculator — Home, Car, Bike & Business Loan EMI India

 Processing Fee

 A one-time charge (0.5%–2%) paid at disbursement that increases your effective cost.
-On a ₹50L loan, a 1% fee is ₹50,000 — equivalent to several months of EMI interest saving you could get by negotiating a slightly lower rate.
-Always include processing fee in your lender comparison — a lender offering 9% with zero processing may be cheaper than 8.75% with 2% processing fee.
+On a ₹50L loan, a 1% fee is ₹50,000 — equivalent to several months of interest saving you could get by negotiating a slightly lower rate.
+Always include processing fee in your lender comparison — a lender at 9% with zero processing may be cheaper than 8.75% with 2% processing fee.

 Many borrowers focus on the EMI ("I can afford ₹25,000/month") without realising that a ₹25,000 EMI on a 20-year home loan could mean a total due amount of ₹60L+ on a ₹30L loan.
 Our calculator makes the due amount impossible to miss — it is prominently displayed alongside the EMI so you always know what you are committing to.